Lord-of-Waffles/BWHHCode23.github.io/README.md

 amazing stuff, be amazed

-This is my repository for learning how to code in HTML and JavaScript :)
+This is where i dump ALL of my written js and html code that I've done for school!
+Why?
+IDK!